 The continuing water-level declines in the Albuquerque area continued to affect shallow monitoring wells (UFZ wells) at the Site.
-Water levels could not be measured in monitoring wells MW-13, MW-48, and MW-57 during all four of the scheduled quarterly water-level measurement events in 2009 because the wells were dry during these events.
-Well MW-33, which was dry during the first two quarters, as it had been the case during the last several years, was plugged and abandoned in July 2009.
-The water levels could not also be measured in well MW-61 during the second and fourth quarters, because it was dry during these two measuring events and in well OB-1 during the fourth quarter because the well was equipped with diffusion bags at that time.
-In addition, well MW-57, which is sampled quarterly, could not be sampled during any of the quarterly sampling events, and wells MW-13, MW-47, MW-48, MW-58, and MW-61, which are scheduled for annual sampling, could not be sampled in November 2009 because they were either dry or did not have sufficient water to be sampled.
+Water levels could not be measured in monitoring wells MW-13, MW-48, MW-57, and MW-61 during all four of the scheduled quarterly water-level measurement events in 2010 because the wells were dry during these events.
+Because dry conditions in wells MW-13, MW-48, and MW-57 persisted for several years, the 2009 Annual Report (SSP&A, 2010) recommended that wells MW-13 and MW-48 be plugged and abandoned and that well MW-57 deepened.
+The 2009 Annual Report was approved on September 28, 2010 and the plugging and abandonment of wells MW-13 and MW-48 and the deepening of MW-57 have been scheduled for the summer of 2011.
+In addition to these three wells, wells MW-47, MW-58, and MW-61, which are scheduled for annual sampling, could not be sampled in November 2010 because they were either dry or did not have sufficient water to be sampled.
+Water levels in wells MW-07 and MW-09 were close to being at, or below, the bottom of the well screens when the wells were sampled for annual analysis in the fourth quarter of 2010.